What is hereditary papillary renal carcinoma?

-Options exist for people interested in having a child when they know that 1 of them carries a gene mutation that increases the risk for this hereditary cancer syndrome.
+Options exist for people interested in having a child when they know that 1 prospective parent carries a gene mutation that increases the risk for this hereditary cancer syndrome.
 Preimplantation genetic diagnosis (PGD) is a medical procedure done in conjunction with in-vitro fertilization (IVF).
 It allows people who carry a specific known genetic mutation to have children who do not carry the mutation.
 A woman’s eggs are removed and fertilized in a laboratory.
 When the embryos reach a certain size, 1 cell is removed and is tested for the hereditary condition in question.
 The parents can then choose to transfer embryos that do not have the mutation.
 PGD has been in use for over 2 decades, and has been used for several hereditary cancer predisposition syndromes.
 However, this is a complex procedure with financial, physical, and emotional factors to consider before starting.
 For more information, talk with an assisted reproduction specialist at a fertility clinic.

 HPRC is considered to be rare.
 The number of people and families who have HPRC is unknown.

 How is HPRC diagnosed?

 HPRC is suspected when multiple family members have type 1 papillary renal cell cancer or bilateral multifocal type 1 papillary renal cell cancer.
 Genetic testing to look for mutations in the MET gene is available for people suspected of having HPRC.

 What are the estimated cancer risks associated with HPRC?

 The specific risk for type 1 papillary renal cell cancer in families with HPRC is high, and most affected individuals will develop tumors during their lifetime.
 If kidney cancer is diagnosed, talk with your doctor about treatment options.
 Currently, surgery is the primary method of treating localized tumors in people with HPRC.
 A drug called foretinib has shown evidence of being effective in a small study but is not currently approved by the U.S. Food and Drug Administration.
-Other drugs in this class are also being studied in clinical trials.
+Other drugs in this area are also being studied in clinical trials.

 There are no specific screening guidelines for families suspected of having HPRC.
 Individuals in these families are encouraged to talk with their doctor about screening options for kidney cancer, including: